 20 examples of subject for sending resume

-Think of your email subject for sending resume like the title of an article or a book.
+Think of your email subject line for sending a resume like the title of an article or a book.
 You have to make an effort to make your title catchy and compelling to encourage your reader to read the rest of your text.
-Otherwise, you risk your email resume getting sent to the trash bin, or worse, marked as spam.
-As for what to mention in subject while sending resume, here are four of the most important tips for making your subject for sending resume to HR as effective as can be.
+Otherwise, you risk your email resume getting sent to the trash bin or, worse, marked as spam.
+As for what to mention in the subject while sending a resume, here are four of the most important tips for making your email subject for sending a resume to HR as effective as can be.

-One of the biggest mistakes you can do (which a lot of applicants commit) is not clearly stating your intention, which is to apply for a job.
-Failing to do so can end up confusing and even infuriating recruiters and hiring managers, especially if your email subject line for job application is shoddily written and the messaging vague.
+One of the biggest mistakes you can make is not clearly stating your intention to apply for a job.
+Failing to do so can end up confusing and even infuriating recruiters and hiring managers, especially if your email subject line is shoddily written and the messaging vague.
 Here are some solid examples of how to be direct-to-the-point with your email subject line when sending your resume.

 • Resume, John Doe, Applying for Sales Position, Miami